Hire purchase debt

 - If you cannot afford to meet the contractual monthly payments, pay as much as you can afford instead.

 Always send a copy of your budget summary, so your creditor can see how you have worked out your offer and that you are trying to pay as much as you can.
+If you need to make reduced payments now but should be able to make bigger payments later, explain this when you make your payment offer.

 If the creditor has to go to court